TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 ### Introduction

-In Ruby, `Enumerable` is a module that provides a set of shared methods that are available to collection classes, such as `Array` or `Hash`.
+In Ruby, `Enumerable` is a module that provides a set of methods that are available to collection classes, such as `Array` or `Hash`.
 The basic requirement to use enumerable methods is that the collection class in question must have an `#each` method (further explained below).
 These enumerable methods are handy for searching or looping through a collection, and are among the most important tools for Rubyists.

 We will run through the enumerable methods that you will most commonly use and see out in the wild.
 This is certainly not an exhaustive list, so be sure to have a look at the [Ruby docs](https://ruby-doc.org/core-2.6/) to see what else Enumerable offers.